A guide for parents 2015-2016

-This guide for parents contains useful and important information for preparing your son or daughter as they embark on their formal schooling.
+This guide for parents and carers has useful and important information for preparing your son or daughter as they embark on, and throughout, their formal schooling.
 This booklet also contains a list of helpful websites and contact numbers should you require further information.

 Starting school can be a stressful time for young children.
 Schools can sometimes be confronting places with lots of children of different ages and new routines to learn.
 Your son or daughter needs lots of support from you before they start school and especially in the first few weeks.

 Label all your child's belongings and check for special requirements such as a library bag and art shirt or smock.
 Encourage your child to dress themselves so they can manage things like taking jumpers or coats on and off at school.

 Help them with going to the toilet by themselves and ensure they are able to make their needs known to the teacher.
 Accidents can happen so a change of underwear can help your school manage the accident with the least amount of fuss.

 Parentlink is an ACT Government service which provides a range of information to assist parents and carers with nurturing and supporting children.
 A range of Parent Guides are available from schools and the Parentlink website

 In the ACT it is compulsory for children to be enrolled in school from age six.
 Our schools can provide parents and carers with helpful advice about starting school at any time.
 If you move to the ACT during the school year your local public school can help you with enrolling your son or daughter.

 All young people are required to participate in full-time education until they complete a year 10 program of study and then participate full-time in education, training or employment until completing year 12 or equivalent, or reaching age 17, whichever occurs first.

 Please contact the school in your area to discuss enrolling your child or for more information Telephone 6205 3313 or 6205 5428.
 Information about enrolment Enrolling/Transferring - ACT Public Schools is also available from the Education and Training Directorate website.